carloscm/gossie/README.md

 // 10000000000004, or gossie.ErrorNotFound was returned in case it was not found
 ````

+# Planned features

-Comming soon: range reads for composites with buffering and paging
+- Cursor: range reads for composites with buffering and paging
+- Cursor: secondary index read with buffering and paging
+- Cursor: multiget reads with buffering and paging
+- Cursor: batching writes
+- High level mapping for Go slices
+- High level mapping for Go maps

 # License